-- 6. On the sixth panel the Whale represents the Devil.
+84-6 On the sixth panel the Whale represents the Devil.
 When he is hungry and opens his mouth, a sweet scent is exhaled which lures silly fish within, where, in the language of an ancient bestiary, "around the prey together crash the grim gums."
-Note that two sensible fish have avoided temptation and swim safely away. - 7.
-Many men are like the Mermaid, say the old bestiaries; for though their lips speak fair, their black deeds destroy the soul. - 8.
-The Griffin became exceedingly popular in heraldry because he combined the essential features of the noblest of birds with the noblest of the animals.
-We see he has the head and the wings of the eagle and the back and the legs of the lion. - 9.
-Notice the connubial peace of the two doves sitting on the same branch.
-Marriage was the symbol Christ chose to express His relation to His Church. - 10.
-Strange interpretations of the Peacock appear in the bestiaries.
-We see him here glorying in the pomp of his plumage (man's worldly possessions), but when he sees the ugliness of his feet he cries out in agony, for they typify his sins. - 11.
-This panel shows the true origin of the phrase, "Lick the child into shape."
-The ancients maintained that bear-cubs were born without any particular form and then the she-bear fashioned them properly with her tongue.
-Note one little Teddy-bear completely finished while his mother is at work on his baby-brother.
-The significance of this is that the process of "licking the children into shape" is not accomplished by the father's strong hand, but by the mother's tongue! - 12.
-For the sailors in ancient times, when their little boats were swept helpless before a storm, the only hope was in the
+Note that two sensible fish have avoided temptation and swim safely away.

+84-7 Many men are like the Mermaid, say the old bestiaries; for though their lips speak fair, their black deeds destroy the soul.

+84-8 The Griffin became exceedingly popular in heraldry because he combined the essential features of the noblest of birds with the noblest of the animals.
+We see he has the head and the wings of the eagle and the back and the legs of the lion.

+84-9 Notice the connubial peace of the two doves sitting on the same branch.
+Marriage was the symbol Christ chose to express His relation to His Church.

+84-10 Strange interpretations of the Peacock appear in the bestiaries.
+We see him here glorying in the pomp of his plumage (man's worldly possessions), but when he sees the ugliness of his feet he cries out in agony, for they typify his sins.

+84-11 This panel shows the true origin of the phrase, "Lick the child into shape."
+The ancients maintained that bear cubs were born without any particular form and then the she-bear fashioned them properly with her tongue.
+Note one little Teddy bear completely finished while his mother is at work on his baby brother.
+The significance of this is that the process of "licking the children into shape" is not accomplished by the father's strong hand, but by the mother's tongue!

-Remora.
+84-12 For the sailors in ancient times, when their little boats were swept helpless before a storm, the only hope was in the Remora.
 This strange little fish could attach itself by suckers to the keel of a ship and hold it motionless against wind and wave.
 So Christ will save His Church when it is tempest-tossed.

-- 13. Even as late as the natural history of Oliver Goldsmith, there persisted the idea that the lion had a tuft on the end of his tail so that with a proper use of it he could cover his trail from the eyes of the hunter.
+84-13 Even as late as the natural history of Oliver Goldsmith, there persisted the idea that the lion had a tuft on the end of his tail so that with a proper use of it he could cover his trail from the eyes of the hunter.
 In this panel two young lions are shown, one watching from a crag and the other covering his trail with sand blown in by his tufted tail.
-Even so did Christ efface all trace of His divinity when He became man. - 14.
-The nature of the Hart impelled it to hunt out snakes and devour them; but the snake's venom would cause the Hart to burn, so that it had to drink or die.
-The Hart in this panel has wisely chosen a spot near a waterfall to consume the evil serpent. - 15.
-The idea that the Pelican pecked her own breast so raw that her young could be nourished with her blood was a favorite theme for mediaeval theologians when striving to illustrate the sacrifice of Christ.
+Even so did Christ efface all trace of His divinity when He became man.

+84-14 The nature of the Hart impelled it to hunt out snakes and devour them; but the snake's venom would cause the Hart to burn, so that it had to drink or die.
+The Hart in this panel has wisely chosen a spot near a waterfall to consume the evil serpent.

+84-15 The idea that the Pelican pecked her own breast so raw that her young could be nourished with her blood was a favorite theme for medieval theologians when striving to illustrate the sacrifice of Christ.
 St. Thomas Aquinas wrote: